-Prince Philip, the husband of Queen Elizabeth II, has left the hospital after receiving treatment for heart problems.
+Prince Philip, husband of Queen Elizabeth II, was discharged from the hospital Tuesday, after receiving treatment for heart problems.

 More from GlobalPost: Prince Philip undergoes heart surgery

 His health problems caused him to miss the Royal Christmas celebrations, including the traditional pheasant shoot on Dec.
 26th, which he was supposed to lead.